materialsvirtuallab/monty/docs/index.rst

 Compatibility
 -------------

-Monty is tested for both Python 2.7 and Python 3+ compatibility.
+Monty is tested to work on Python 2.7, 3.2 and 3.3.

 Latest Change Log
 =================